hldohaga/upfnabp/litlead.md

 Another exclusion criterion was where specific foods were considered.

 Scopus @scopus2 , Pubmed , Web of Science and Medline(ovid) @ovid:se were searched.
+Grey literature, especially government reports around NDNS were studied, but they did not fit the inclusion criteria for this literature review.
+The Cochrane database of systematic reviews was accessed.

 The search strategy is included in [table 1](#tab:table2) below.
 The search concentrated on systematic reviews, these identified high quality primary research.